Coast Guard of Georgia

-The Georgian Navy (Georgian Naval Forces; საქართველოს სამხედრო საზღვაო ძალები, sak’art’velos samkhedro-sazghvao dzalebi) was a branch of the Georgian Defense Ministry armed forces until 2009, when it was merged with the Coast Guard and transferred to the Ministry for Internal Affairs.
-Before the 2008 South Ossetia war, the Georgian Navy consisted of 19 vessels and 531 personnel of which 181 were officers, 200 NCOs, 114 conscripts and 36 civilians.
+The former Georgian Navy (Georgian Naval Forces; საქართველოს სამხედრო საზღვაო ძალები, sak’art’velos samkhedro-sazghvao dzalebi) was a branch of the Georgian Defense Ministry armed forces until 2009, when it was merged with the Coast Guard and transferred to the Ministry of Internal Affairs.
+Before the 2008 war, the Georgian Navy consisted of 19 vessels and 531 personnel of which 181 were officers, 200 NCOs, 114 conscripts and 36 civilians.

 The headquarters and a principal Coast Guard base are located at the Black Sea port of Poti.
 A second smaller base is in Batumi, Adjaria.
 Besides the Poti-based force, the Coast Guard also includes a special counter-terrorist Detachment.
 Maritime surveillance radar stations are maintained at Anaklia, Poti, Supsa, Chakvi, and Gonio, providing coverage of all territorial seas.

 As of 2021, the commander of the Georgian Coast Guard is Captain Ramaz Papidze.

 History

 Despite Georgia's location at the Black Sea coast and historical association with maritime commerce, it has never actually possessed any sizable fleet.
 The first attempt to build a modern navy dates to the country's short-lived independence as the Democratic Republic of Georgia from 1918 to 1921.
 The Georgian Navy at that time consisted of a flagship, several sailing-boats, and a few tugs commandeered from Russian owners during the Russian Civil War.
 The 1921 Red Army invasion brought the nation-building to an end and Georgia became part of the Soviet Union.
 By 1990, Georgia's coastal waters had been controlled by the Poti-based 184th Coast Guard Brigade of the Soviet Black Sea Fleet.
 Smaller bases were located at Ochamchire, Batumi, Anaklia, and Sukhumi.
 After the dissolution of the Soviet Union, the Poti brigade was completely withdrawn from Georgia in 1992, having left behind only six vessels.
 However, the Russian border guards continued to patrol Georgia's coastline until 1998.